TikhonJelvis/RL-book/book/chapter1/chapter1.md

     Some combination of `for` and `if` clauses can let us build surprisingly complicated lists!
 Comprehensions will often be easier to read than loops—a loop could be doing *anything*, a comprehension is always creating a list—but it's always a judgement call.
 A couple of nested for loops might be easier to read than a sufficiently convoluted comprehension!

 ### Abstracting over Computation
+\index{abstraction}

 So far, we've seen how we can build up a programming model for our domain by defining interfaces (like `Distribution`) and writing classes (like `Die`) that implement these interfaces.
 Classes and interfaces give us a way to model the "things" in our domain, but, in an area like Reinforcement Learning, "things" aren't enough: we also want some way to abstract over the *actions* that we're taking or the computation that we're performing.

-Classes do give us one way to model behavior: methods.
+Classes do give us one way to model behavior: **methods**\index{methods|textbf}.
 A common analogy is that objects act as "nouns" and methods act as "verbs" — methods are the actions we can take with an object.
 This is a useful capability that lets us abstract over doing the same kind of action on different sorts of objects.
 Our `sample_n` method, for example, with it's default implementation, gives us two things:

 1. If we implement a new type of distribution with a custom sample method, we get `sample_n` for free for that distribution.
 2. If we implement a new type of distribution which has a way to get n samples faster than calling sample n times, we can override the method to use the faster algorithm.